kusnier/dotfiles/home/vim/README.md

 * `:CtrlPTag` - Search for a tag within a generated central tags file
 * `:CtrlPQuickfix` - Search for an entry in the current quickfix errors and jump to it.
 * `:CtrlPDir` - Search for a directory and change the working directory to it.
+* `:CtrlPBufTag` - Search for a tag within the current buffer and jump to the definition.

 Once CtrlP is open: